Chemical PeelExfoliación Química

 About the procedure

 The procedure involves a chemical solution that is applied to the skin.
-The solution causes a layer of skin to separate and peel off over the course of a day up to two weeks, depending on the type and strength of the peel.
-The new, regenerated skin underneath is usually smoother, less wrinkled, and more even in color than the old skin.
+The solution causes a layer of skin to separate and peel off over the course of a day up to 2 weeks, depending on the type and strength of the peel.
+The new skin underneath is usually smoother, less wrinkled, and more even in color than the old skin.